nvu01/Undervalued-Stock-Trade-Tracking/README.md

 The purpose of the ETL pipeline is to retrieve new undervalued stock trades and add them to the `undervalued_trades.csv` file.

 #### Source Files Used During Pipeline Setup:
-- The first account statement (**account_statement/2024-11-14-AccountStatement.csv**) include trades from Oct 1st 2024 to Nov 14th 2024.
-This file was also used to set up the `undervalued_trades.csv` file.
-Data processing was done in `first trades.ipynb`.
+- The **first account statement** (`account_statement/2024-11-14-AccountStatement.csv`) include trades from Oct 1st 2024 to Nov 14th 2024.
+This file was used to set up the table containing the first undervalued trades.
+Data processing was done in `first trades.ipynb` to generate `undervalued_trades.csv` file.
-- The second account statement (**account_statement/2025-11-14-AccountStatement.csv**) include all trades from Nov 15th 2024 to Nov 14th 2025.
-This file was processed in `new trades.ipynb`.
+- The **second account statement** (`account_statement/2025-11-14-AccountStatement.csv`) include all trades from Nov 15th 2024 to Nov 14th 2025.
+This file was processed in `new trades.ipynb` to append new stock trades to `undervalued_trades.csv`.
-- The first position statement (**position_statement/2025-11-13-PositionStatement.csv**) include the "Undervalued" portfolio's holdings as of Nov 13th 2025.
-This file was also used to set up the `current_pos.csv` file.
-Data processing was done in `current pos.ipynb`.
+- The **first position statement** (`position_statement/2025-11-13-PositionStatement.csv`) include the "Undervalued" portfolio's holdings as of Nov 13th 2025.
+This file was processed in`current pos.ipynb` to set up the `current_pos.csv` file which is used in `new trades.ipynb` to filter undervalued stock trades from all new trades.
-- Excel file (**overlapping_stocks.xlsm**) contains a list of trades which are in other portfolios but their tickers are also in the "Undervalued".
-These trades will be filtered out of the undervalued stock trades.
+- The **Excel file** (`overlapping_stocks.xlsm`) contains a list of trades which are in other portfolios but their tickers are also in the "Undervalued".
+These trades will be filtered out of the new trades.
 This file has to be updated before running "etl.py".

 #### ETL Pipeline Functions (etl.py):
 - `get_latest_pos_statement` and `get_latest_new_trades`: Functions that fetch the latest position and account statement CSV files from specified folders.
-- `get_current_pos`: This function processes the current position data from the "position_statement" folder, specifically extracting the "Undervalued" group, and saves the relevant positions as current_pos.csv.
+- `get_current_pos`: This function processes the current position data from the "position_statement" folder, specifically extracting the "Undervalued" group, and returns the relevant positions.
-- `get_new_trades`: This function processes the latest account statement to extract the "Account Trade History" table, filtering relevant buy and sell trades.
+- `get_new_trades`: This function processes the latest account statement to extract the "Account Trade History" table and return all the new trades.
-- `main`: The core function that updates the undervalued_trades.csv file with new buy-to-open and sell-to-close trades based on the latest position and trade data.
+- `main`: The core function that updates the `undervalued_trades.csv` file with new trades based on the latest position and new trade data.

 ## Excel Reporting

 The data in undervalued_trades.csv is used to generate an Excel report that includes:
 - Real-time stock prices (using the RTD function in Excel)
-- Key performance metrics, including total size, total investment, ROI, open P&L, realized P&L, value weight and monthly P&L.
+- Key performance metrics: portfolio's total size, total investment, ROI, open P&L, realized P&L, value weight and monthly P&L.
-- A treemap that shows each stock's value weight in the portfolio
+- A treemap that shows each stock's P&L weight and investment weight in the portfolio.
-- A waterfall chart that visualizes the cumulative profit and loss over time.
+- Waterfall charts that visualize the cumulative profit and loss over time.
 - A button that executes a VBA macro script which automates data refresh for all the query tables and pivot tables in the right order.